Integrated Care Workshop 1: Cardiovascular Diseases and Metabolic Syndrome

 Expected learning outcomes

-· Students will be able to apply specific interview techniques, analyzing clinical cases for an optimal initial approach
+Apply specific interview techniques, analyzing clinical cases for an optimal initial approach to the patient.

-phase, including grief processing and the management of suicidal ideation if present, within the context of heart
+Assess and apply strategies for managing trauma, the terminal phase, grief processing, and, if present, the management of suicidal ideation within the context of heart disease.

-· Students will be able to apply specific interview techniques, analyzing clinical cases for an optimal initial approach
+Apply specific interview techniques, analyzing clinical cases for an optimal initial approach to the patient.

-phase, including grief processing and the management of suicidal ideation if present, within the context of heart
+Assess and apply strategies for managing trauma, the terminal phase, grief processing, and, if present, the management of suicidal ideation within the context of heart disease.

 Lesson period: Second semester